praveen-wipro/Terraform-cloud-one/README.md

-# Learn Terraform - Provision an EKS Cluster

-This repo is a companion repo to the [Provision an EKS Cluster learn guide](https://learn.hashicorp.com/terraform/kubernetes/provision-eks-cluster), containing
-Terraform configuration files to provision an EKS cluster on AWS.
+# Provision your Kubernetes clusters with the Terraform Helm provider

+This is a supplemental repository for the Helm provider tutorial.
+Follow along on [Learn](https://learn.hashicorp.com/tutorials/terraform/helm-provider?in=terraform/kubernetes)